times/doctop/README.md

 A jQuery plugin for consuming Google Docs via JSON

+## NOTE ON DOCTOP 2.0.0

+This is a slightly-rewritten version of Doctop that tries to redo the hierarchical infrastructure proposed in 1.0.0.
+It creates a DOM-like tree, wherein headers have `children` objects, containing either more headers or paragraphs.
+Also new are `index` properties on each item, allowing things to be ordered or converted into ordered arrays (times/doctop#6).

+The major version number change is because this breaks backwards compatibility.
+Or it might, depending on what I decide when merging to master.

 ## Getting Started

 Download the [production version][min] or the [development version][max].